 How does it work?

 - The destination is where we want to update our latest changes on the related remote server with its recent branch.
-It creates its own local branch into their destination’s repository location.
+It creates its own local branch into its destination’s repository location.

 - Push command is also used as one of the most common processes in all over git operations for the syncing process.
 This process works on remote branches that run using the git remote command.

-- Git Push considered and work as upload command, in other hand git fetch and git pull both worked for downloading purposes. later on, all changes are configured with git merge command to club all things at the target location.
+- Git Push is considered and work as an upload command, on the other hand git fetch and git pull both worked for downloading purposes. later on, all changes are configured with the git merge command to club all things at the target location.